Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Case study and `Dragon Kings'

 The largest outliers coincide with major news events: The 07 July 2005 London bombings coincided with the largest outliers of CAC, DAX, FTSE, SMI, and IBEX -- all being based on European indices.
-Further, DAX and CAC each have an outlier corresponding to the ``Mini Flash Crash'' of 27 Dec.
-2010 (e.g., see \cite{bundesbank}).
-All American contracts (ES, DJ, and NQ) have their largest outliers coinciding with the infamous ``2010 Flash Crash'' of 6 May 2010.
+Further, DAX and CAC each have an outlier corresponding to the `Mini Flash Crash' of 27 Dec.
+2010 (e.g., see \citep{bundesbank}).
+All American contracts (ES, DJ, and NQ) have their largest outliers coinciding with the infamous `2010 Flash Crash' of 6 May 2010.
 We thus observe that outliers occur either due to some exogenous impacts (London bombings) or as a result of an endogenous transiently unstable dynamics (flash crash).
-Indeed, in \cite{FiliSorReflex,FiliSorBichMay14}, it was suggested that financial markets exhibit a significant endogeneity or ``reflexivity'', in the sense that nowadays up to 70-80\% of trades occurring at the time scales of fractions of seconds to tens of minutes are motivated (or triggered) by previous trades.
-In this framework \cite{FiliSorReflex,FiliSorBichMay14}, dragon kings emerge when the market dynamics become critical and super-critical, that is when the future trades are triggered essentially only by previous trades and not by news, making the financial markets essentially self-referential in these periods.
-Thus, we can conclude that some of the outliers that we have diagnosed can be classified as dragon king drawdowns.
+Indeed, in \citep{FiliSorReflex,FiliSorBichMay14,Wheatley2019EndoExo,Wehrli2021Hawkes,Wehrli2022FlashCrashes,Wehrli2022VolatilityPuzzle}, it was suggested that financial markets exhibit a significant endogeneity or `reflexivity', in the sense that nowadays up to 70-80\% of trades occurring at the time scales of fractions of seconds to tens of minutes are motivated (or triggered) by previous trades.
+In this framework \citep{FiliSorReflex,FiliSorBichMay14}, Dragon Kings emerge when the market dynamics become critical and super-critical, that is when the future trades are triggered only by previous trades and not by news, making the financial markets essentially self-referential in these periods.
+Thus, some of the outliers can be classified as Dragon-King drawdowns.